First dates can be uncomfortable.

 Landing the first date can be hard enough, so once you on one, you want to make sure that you approach it correctly and are able to enjoy yourself.

-Next time you are scheduled to go on a first date, use these first date tips to help your date go smoothly.
-Think of how happy you would be if you went on a first date with someone who really seemed prepared and aware of what they were doing.
+Next time you are scheduled to go on a first date, use these first date tips to help your date go more smoothly.